 - To know the average speed of the drivers for all other months for the year 2018.

 Let us take another example here.
 Let us consider you are the owner of a local pub.
-In establishing average pints per person per visit as your key performance indicator you noticed that you averaged 1.2 pints per person per visit as compared to the average of 1.4 pints per person per visit and last month’s average of 1.3 pints per person per visit.
+In establishing average pints per person per visit as your key performance indicator, you noticed that you averaged 1.2 pints per person per visit compared to the average of 1.4 pints per person per visit and last month’s average of 1.3 pints per person per visit.

-There are hundreds of KPI metrics but there is no point measuring all of them.
-Depending on your business goals, you should track your business metrics to understand in real-time how your business is performing.
+There are hundreds of KPI metrics, but there is no point in measuring all of them.
+Depending on your business goals, you should track your business performance metrics to understand in real time how your business is performing.

-1. Net Promoter Score (NPS): Net Promoter Score is a powerful metrics not only to measure your business and customer loyalty but also to measure your employee satisfaction levels.
-In the latter case, it is known as the employee Net Promoter Score.
+Net promoter score (NPS)Net Promoter Score is a powerful metric not only to measure KPIs, your business, and customer satisfaction but also to measure performance your employee satisfaction levels.
+In the latter case, it is the employee Net Promoter Score.